 5. JUICE BEAUTY – SPF 30 Sport Sunscreen

 Despite the natural formula with organic ingredients, I didn’t like the smell and the thickness of the formula that doesn’t really moisturize the skin, but make it very sticky.
 My husband didn’t like the smell either saying “it’s disgusting” every time I was applying it.

-Luckily, here in US, stores like Sephora and Ulta have a customer-friendly return policy which actually keeps me less disappointed when the products does not work for me and doesn’t stop me from experimenting with new products.
+Luckily, here in the US, stores like Sephora and Ulta have a customer-friendly return policy which actually keeps me less disappointed when the products do not work for me and don’t stop me from experimenting with new products.

 What product was your biggest disappointment this year?
 Let me know in the comments down below!